friends-of-presta/security-advisories/_posts/2023-01-05-appagebuilder.md

 ## Description

-On AP PAGEBUILDER Prestashop module <= 2.4.5 contents many improper neutralization parameters including 'product_all_one_img' and 'image_product'.
+On AP PAGEBUILDER PrestaShop module <= 2.4.5 contents many improper neutralization parameters including 'product_all_one_img' and 'image_product'.

 **WARNING** : Be aware that versions from 2.0.0 to 2.4.3+ (exact release is not determined) own another sql injection which will certainly bypass your WAF (base64 payloads) so you should upgrade asap to 2.4.5.